Systems-for-AI-Governance/saig-health/README.md

 - Chatbots
 - Disease prediction models
 - EHR and RCM tools
+- Clinical decision support tools and models
+- Voice transcription tools

 ## What does the tool do?

 - Track and manage AI models in project, development and deployment stages.
 - Maintain records of ethical reviews, security audits, HIPAA compliance, incident reports and more.
 - Enable communication between multi-disciplinary teams
+- Provides frameworks and templates for vetting and tracking projects
+- Provides dashboards and reports to aid stakeholders in making decisions